Nonparallel Voice Conversion with Augmented Classifier Star Generative Adversarial Networks: Experiments

 \subsection{Datasets}

-To confirm the effects of the proposed StarGAN formulations, we conducted objective and subjective evaluation experiments involving a non-parallel speaker identity conversion task.
-For the experiments, we used two datasets: One is the CMU ARCTIC database \cite{Kominek2004short}, which consists of recordings of two female US English speakers (`clb' and `slt') and two male US English speakers (`bdl' and `rms') sampled at 16,000 Hz.
-The other is the Voice Conversion Challenge (VCC) 2018 dataset \cite{Lorenzo-Trueba2018short}, which consists of recordings of six female and six male US English speakers sampled at 22,050 Hz.
+To confirm the effects of the proposed StarGAN formulations, we conducted objective and subjective evaluation experiments involving a nonparallel speaker identity conversion task.
+For the experiments, we used two datasets, the CMU ARCTIC database \cite{Kominek2004short} and the Voice Conversion Challenge (VCC) 2018 dataset \cite{Lorenzo-Trueba2018short}.
+The former consists of recordings of two female US English speakers (`clb' and `slt') and two male US English speakers (`bdl' and `rms') sampled at 16,000 Hz.
+The latter consists of recordings of six female and six male US English speakers sampled at 22,050 Hz.
 From the VCC2018 dataset, we selected two female speakers (`SF1' and `SF2') and two male speakers (`SM1' and `SM2').
-Thus, for each dataset, there were $K=4$ speakers and so in total there were twelve different combinations of source and target speakers.
+Thus, for each dataset, there were $K=4$ speakers, so in total there were twelve different combinations of source and target speakers.